- Search The Registry

 *Harolyn Blackwell was born on this fate in 1955.
 She is a Black lyric coloratura soprano and educator.

 Blackwell was born in Washington, D.C., the eldest of five children.
 Her parents were teachers and active participants in the Civil Rights Movement.
-Her father, Harold Blackwell (for whom she was named) was also a redevelopment specialist with the Department of Housing and Urban Development in Washington, D.C. and her mother taught physical education and health at the University of the District of Columbia.
+Her father, Harold Blackwell (for whom she was named) was also a redevelopment specialist with the Department of Housing and Urban Development in Washington, D.C.
+Her mother taught physical education and health at the University of the District of Columbia.